-8) Deferred tax assets on unused carried forward tax losses - also refer to note B.6.3. of the consolidated financial statements During 2016, deferred tax assets on unused carried forward tax losses have been discussed in relation to our UNE operation in Colombia.
+8) Deferred tax assets on unused carried forward tax losses - also refer to note B.6.3. of the consolidated financial statements in Millicom's 2016 Annual Report During 2016, deferred tax assets on unused carried forward tax losses have been discussed in relation to our UNE operation in Colombia.
 The recognition of such deferred tax assets is judgmental and based on significant assumptions such as the expected timing and level of future taxable profits together with future tax planning strategies.